srk-ullagallu/notes/running/rci-cd.md

-Declarative pipeline is good for single branch scenarion if it is multi branch it won't be a good choice for example we have when condition if it is a main run but what about if it is not main how can i control other stages
+Declarative pipeline is good for single branch pipelines scenario if it is multi branch it won't be a good choice for example we have when condition if it is a main run but what about if it is not main how can i control other stages

 jenkins shared lib